• Check out the results of the Techtree Contest #19!

 Deathclaw24 for their Rain of Arrows icon.

-Blizzard Entertainment - obviously for the amazing game that is Warcraft III - but also specifically for Terran Marine's voice lines from StarCraft: Brood War, which were imported into the map.
+Blizzard Entertainment - obviously for the amazing game that is Warcraft III - but also specifically for Terran Marine's voice lines from StarCraft: Brood War, as well as some item icons from World of Warcraft, which were imported into the map.

 Contents